 If that means forcing yourself to get out of bed an hour earlier, starting your investment plan, new business, ending a stagnant relationship, getting healthier, or something else, you will do it.
 Don’t get overwhelmed by the entirety of your to-do-list.
 Just choose one or two and begin.
 The universe will match your efforts with awesome results.

-- Jim Rohn says if you want to experience life change, “You gotta read.”
+- Motivational speaker Jim Rohn said if you want to experience life change, “You gotta read.”
 It begins with the words, and ends with that author’s experiences and learned expertise.
 Reading shortens your learning curve dramatically.
 Saving time, now that’s a noble idea isn’t it?